 (A handy pin is below and there’s another one after the list of dinner ideas)

-But if you want to get even more organized, lucky you, I’ve got a super simple way for you to keep and track all these quick dinner ideas in the palm of your hand.
+But if you want to get even more organized with what the f to make for dinner, lucky you, I’ve got a super simple way for you to keep and track all these quick dinner ideas in the palm of your hand.
 And on your laptop.

-Why I Made This Awesome List (You Probably Don’t Care But You Might!)
+Why I Made This Awesome List of Dinner Recipes (You Probably Don’t Care But You Might!)

 I printed that list out and highlighted all the ones that I wanted to try that summer.